phalcon/documentation/docs/db-phql.md

 }
 ```

 Any queries that use specific columns do not return _complete_ objects, and therefore database operations cannot be performed on them.
-However, they are much smaller than their complete counterparts and offer micro optimizations in your code.
+However, they are much smaller than their complete counterparts and offer micro-optimizations in your code.

 ```php
 <?php